Satisfactory Academic Progress (SAP) for Financial Aid Recipients

 Academic Circumstances that Affect Your Status:

-- Changes in major, double majors or minors – may cause you to reach your maximum attempted hours, and lose your eligibility
+- Changes in major, double majors, double degrees or minors – may cause you to reach your maximum attempted hours, and lose your eligibility

 before earning a degree.

 - Incomplete grades, missing grades, failing grades, course withdrawals – all reduce your completion ratio, because they are counted as attempted, but not